When it comes to speech pathology in Australia, Charles Sturt University researchers are leading the way!

 Collaborating to find answers

-Team member Dr Suzanne Hopf, lecturer in speech pathology at CSU, said being named as the leading research institution is recognition of the passion and commitment of this team to improving the lives of people with communication difficulties in communities around the world.
+Team member Dr Suzanne Hopf, lecturer in speech pathology, said being named as the leading research institution is recognition of the passion and commitment of this team to improving the lives of people with communication difficulties in communities around the world.

-“I am incredibly proud to be a part of the CSU speech pathology team.
+“I am incredibly proud to be a part of the speech pathology team at Charles Sturt.
 Sharynne’s vision of an international network of multidisciplinary researchers and clinicians willing to work together for a common purpose has changed the world in which we work.

 “Our research team epitomises the benefits of collaboration.
 As a result, we happily rejoice in each other’s successes, large and small.
 But every great team needs a great leader and we are blessed to have Sharynne.
 She also has an incredible ability to ‘sell’ our stories and research far and wide.
-Sharynne’s leadership has gifted us our connection, strength and passion.
 Plus, it has connected us and elevated us all to research excellence.”

 Advancing speech pathology in Australia